2025 Buffalo Bills season

-The 2025 season is the Buffalo Bills' 56th in the National Football League (NFL), their 66th overall, their eleventh full season under the ownership of Terry and Kim Pegula, and their ninth under the head coach/general manager tandem of Sean McDermott and Brandon Beane.
-The Bills will look to improve on their 2024 record of 13–4 and achieve their seventh straight winning season.
-It is expected to be the Bills' final season playing their home games at their current Highmark Stadium, as their New Highmark Stadium is scheduled to open in time for the 2026 season.
-For the first time since 2016, safety Micah Hyde will not be on the roster, as he announced his retirement on January 27.
-The Bills started the season 4–0, but on October 5, they became the last undefeated team to lose, falling to the Patriots 20–23.
-It was the first time that no NFL team reached 5–0 since 2014.
-The Bills' currently sit at a 7–3 start, one less loss compared to their previous season.
+The 2025 season was the Buffalo Bills' 56th in the National Football League (NFL), their 66th overall, their eleventh full season under the ownership of Terry and Kim Pegula, their ninth under general manager Brandon Beane, and their ninth and final under head coach Sean McDermott.
+The Bills started the season 4–0, but became the last undefeated team in the NFL to lose after a Week 5 loss to their division rival, the New England Patriots.
+It was the first time that no team reached 5–0 since 2014.